UN Forces retreat from North Korea: UN forces on the eve of the Chinese third phase campaign

 On 31 December Ridgway placed the 1st Marine and 3rd Divisions in army reserve.
 When fully refurbished, the Marines were to move from Masan to an east coast assembly in the Yongch’on-Kyongju-P’ohangdong area and prepare to occupy blocking positions wherever needed to the north.
 The 3rd Division was to reassemble in the west.
-As soon as General Soule finished reorganizing and reequipping his forces he was to move them into the Pyongtaek-Ansong area 40 mi south of Seoul and prepare them for operations in either the I or IX Corps sector.
+As soon as Soule finished reorganizing and reequipping his forces he was to move them into the Pyongtaek-Ansong area 40 mi south of Seoul and prepare them for operations in either the I or IX Corps sector.

 The Seoul defenses

 While reinforcing the ROK sector of the front, Ridgway also deepened the defense of Seoul.
-After conferences with General Milburn and General Coulter on the 27th, he instructed them to organize a bridgehead above Seoul along a line curving from the north bank of the Han west of Seoul through a point just below Uijongbu at the junction of Routes 33 and 3 to the north and back to the Han east of the city.
+After conferences with Milburn and General Coulter on the 27th, he instructed them to organize a bridgehead above Seoul along a line curving from the north bank of the Han west of Seoul through a point just below Uijongbu at the junction of Routes 33 and 3 to the north and back to the Han east of the city.
 The Bridgehead Line would be deep enough to keep the Han bridges below Seoul free of PVA/KPA artillery fire.
 The position therefore would be suitable for covering a general withdrawal below Seoul that might accompany or follow the occupation of the Bridgehead Line.
 Milburn and Coulter each were to place a division on the Bridgehead Line if the expected PVA/KPA attack forced them to vacate their Line B positions.
 Ridgway at first restricted any I and IX Corps withdrawal from the present front to his own personal order.
 But on reconsidering the high estimate of PVA strength opposite the two Corps, the tendency of some ROK units to break under pressure, and the demonstrated PVA preference for night attacks, he realized that this restriction could create a costly delay should Milburn and Coulter be unable to contact him promptly.
 He therefore authorized the two Corps commanders to withdraw on their own at any time they agreed that it was necessary but could not reach him.
 No matter who gave the order, Ridgway insisted that a withdrawal to the Bridgehead Line be more than a mere move from one line to another; both Corps were to attack PVA/KPA forces who followed.
 The terrain could accommodate this tactic, especially in the Wonsan-Seoul corridor where the PVA/KPA would be obliged to use routes surrounded by higher ground.
 Ridgway expected Milburn and Coulter to leave strong forces of infantry and armor posted in this high ground as the two Corps withdrew; these forces would strike advancing PVA/KPA units and disrupt the follow-up before they themselves moved back to the bridgehead.